 The woven shade panels cast soft shadows on the outdoor living space.
 The teak chairs, ottoman and table arraignment add to the ambiance and peaceful place to enjoy sunrises and sunsets.

-The newly built rustic sandstone garden wall, decomposed granite ground cover and luxury outdoor furniture all add to a resort-like experience in this Spanish landscape design.
+The newly built rustic sandstone garden wall, decomposed granite ground cover and teak furniture all add to a resort-like experience within this Spanish landscape design.

 A hand chiseled set of sandstone steps lead up to the newly created space.